-Just a generation ago, this place was called America.
-Now, after the worldwide implementation of a UN-led program called Agenda 21, it’s simply known as “the Republic.”
+Emmeline and her family live in a place that just a generation ago was called America.
+Now, it’s simply known as “the Republic.”
 There is no president.
 No Congress.
 No Supreme Court.
 No freedom.

 There are only the Authorities.

-Until the day they come for her mother.
+Until the day they come for the one she loves most.